 New 'Eurasian' cover edition from now on available under ISBN: 978-94-6481958-8!!
-Click 'Buy the thriller' for more information!
+Click 'Find out more' for more information on purchases

 Key words: Freedom, love, courage, strength, Calibrated Capitalism, monetary policy, financial systems, Global Financial Crisis, COVID, liberalism, totalitarianism, Eurasianism, democracy, oligarchy, tyranny, victory, Europe